New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Some consequences and applications of our results

-We define here a notion of topologically compatible probability on the space of closed subsets of a compact metric space $K$.
-Denote $T^{\prime }$ this set.
+We define here a notion of metrically compatible probability on the space of closed non-empty subsets of a compact metric space $K$.
+Denote $[K]$ this set.
 It is a compact for the Hausdorff distance.
 It is then enough to apply our main theorem.
-Moreover, one can make the same kind of construction with the opens of a compact metric space.
-Just equip their set $T$ with the following distance: $d(O,O^{\prime }) = d_H(C_K^O;C_K^{O^{\prime }})$, where $d_H$ is the Hausdorff distance.
-Indeed, the map $O \mapsto C_K^O$ is a bijection between $T$ and $T^{\prime }$.
+Moreover, one can make the same kind of construction with the opens of a compact metric space different from the whole space.
+Just endow their set $T\setminus \lbrace K\rbrace$ with the following distance: $d(O,O^{\prime }) = d_H(\complement_K^O;\complement_K^{O^{\prime }})$, where $d_H$ is the Hausdorff distance.
+Indeed, the map $O \mapsto \complement_K^O$ is a bijection between $T$ and $[K]$.

 As above, that construction is really interesting only if one can exhibit many partial isometries.
 Some follow.